djalbat/tigger/README.md

 * The `contentBlobSHAPostRequest()` posts some content then returns the corresponding SHA.

-* The `commitTreeSHAPostRequest()` posts SHAs and corresponding file paths the returns the commit tree SHA.
+* The `commitTreeSHAPostRequest()` posts SHAs and file paths the returns the commit tree SHA.

 * The `commitSHAPostRequest()` posts the commit tree SHA and returns the commit SHA.